-The Director of Athletic Training Services is responsible for overseeing all of the athletic training services at the University of Northern Iowa.
-The Director of Athletic Training Services reports to the head of the department of HRCS.
+The Director of Athletic Training Services is responsible for overseeing all the athletic training services at the University of Northern Iowa.
+The Director of Athletic Training Services reports to the Dean of the College of Social & Behavior Sciences.

 Athletic Training Faculty